belyalov/tinyweb/README.md

 ### Features
 * Fully asynchronous using [uasyncio](https://github.com/micropython/micropython-lib/tree/master/uasyncio) library for MicroPython.
 * [Flask](http://flask.pocoo.org/) / [Flask-RESTful](https://flask-restful.readthedocs.io/en/latest/) like API.
 * *Tiny* memory usage.
-So you can run it on devices like **ESP8266** which has about 64K of RAM.
+So you can run it on devices like **ESP8266 / ESP32** with 64K/96K of RAM onboard.
 BTW, there is a huge room for optimizations - so your contributions are warmly welcomed.
 * Support for static content serving from filesystem.
 * Great unittest coverage.
 So you can be confident about quality :)